1ma/Uma.Uuid/README.md

 ### Benchmarking

-There is [BenchmarkDotNet] suite under `Uma.Uuid.Benchmarks`.
-Currently `Guid` is much more faster than `Uuid` when constructing from a string, but more or less on par when constructing from a 16-byte array.
+There is a [BenchmarkDotNet] suite under `Uma.Uuid.Benchmarks`.
+Currently `Guid` is much faster than `Uuid` when constructing from a string, but about on par when constructing from a 16-byte array.

 On the other hand all generators run generally faster than `Guid.NewGuid`.
 Here's a sample run on my laptop: